 The data storage sector has been maturing as companies have expanded their missions to serve the needs of business customers.
 The new services include collaboration and communication tools, mobile apps, storage options such as private servers, and cybersecurity measures.
 Competitors now square off against each other based on those features, and larger companies have been acquiring startups to bring in new capabilities.

-In 2012, Hopkinton MA-based company EMC (NYSE: EMC) acquired Bay Area cloud-based file management startup Syncplicity to better position itself to compete with Dropbox.
-The resulting EMC unit, EMC Syncplicity, is based in Santa Clara, CA. Its general manager Jeetu Patel took time to talk to us about the significance of the Box IPO and the competitive race over the next few years.
+In 2012, Hopkinton MA-based company EMC (NYSE: EMC) acquired Bay Area cloud-based file management startup Syncplicity by Axway to better position itself to compete with Dropbox.
+The resulting EMC unit, EMC Syncplicity by Axway, is based in Santa Clara, CA. Its general manager Jeetu Patel took time to talk to us about the significance of the Box IPO and the competitive race over the next few years.

 Xconomy: What does Box’s public debut tell you about the market for these services?

 Jeetu Patel: “It’s a hot market.
 They’ve enjoyed good growth, we’ve enjoyed great growth.
 There’s a tremendous demand among customers who are saying, ‘Protect my information, make me more productive.’”

 Xconomy: Who do you see as the top competitors in this market?